 Didactic and operational training for the team should be provided for all personnel who may be tasked with responding to an outbreak on a regular basis.
-Consider training on agency protocols, specific subjects (e.g., pathogens seen routinely, healthcare settings commonly worked with, and infection control practices), and general outbreak response.
-Since the healthcare outbreak response is specialized, public health staff responding to outbreaks should have training or experience in healthcare settings and understand the roles of healthcare facility staff, in particular infection preventionists.

-Consider shadowing opportunities within facilities when available and internal training sessions for staff who have never worked in a healthcare setting given by staff members who have.
-Staff unfamiliar with an outbreak response in healthcare settings can be paired with more experienced and knowledgeable staff members, when needed, to provide on-the-job training.
-Specific just-in-time training can also be conducted when a new situation is encountered or it is necessary to add team members with less experience to an ongoing outbreak response.
-Training in the ICS can also be helpful (the ICS is discussed later in this chapter).
-Additional training is available for public health staff from a variety of resources; some examples relevant to a healthcare outbreak response are listed in Box 3.1.
+Consider training on agency protocols, specific subjects (e.g., pathogens seen routinely, healthcare settings commonly worked with, infection control practices), and general outbreak response.
+Since healthcare outbreak response is specialized, public health staff responding to outbreaks should have training or experience in healthcare settings and understand the roles of healthcare facility staff, in particular infection preventionists.
+Consider shadowing opportunities within facilities when available and internal training sessions for staff who have never worked in a healthcare setting given by those who have.
+Staff unfamiliar with outbreak response in healthcare settings can be paired with more experienced and knowledgeable staff members when needed to provide on-the-job training.
+Specific just-in-time training can also be conducted when a new situation is encountered, or when adding team members with less experience in outbreak response.
+Training in ICS can also be helpful; ICS is discussed later in this chapter.
+Additional training is available for public health staff from a variety of resources; examples are listed in Box 3.1.

-Conducting simulated exercises is another way to prepare for an outbreak response.
-Exercises may be discussionbased or operations-based.7 Examples of discussionbased exercises include seminars, workshops, tabletops, and games simulating operations-many of which can be found online.
+Conducting simulated exercises is another way to prepare for outbreak response.
+Exercises may be discussion-based or operations-based.4 Examples of discussion-based exercises include seminars, workshops, tabletops, and games simulating operations, many of which can be found online.
 Operations-based exercises include drills, functional exercises, and full-scale exercises.
-Regional training conducted with multiple agencies can help identify problems that may arise during outbreaks involving multiple entities.
+Regional training conducted with multiple agencies can help identify problems that might arise during outbreaks involving multiple entities.